cwbowron/BCE/README.md

    * Lightning - 2057 (best: 2179)
    * Wild - 1742

-## Known Errors / To Do

-1. Sometimes fails to find a valid move under robofics/xboard (this could have been related to #2)

-2. Null move search is not quite right.

-   I believe that when doing a search and getting interrupted causes board conflict problems, ie pieces not getting replaced.
-Should probably turn off polling during a null search or something,  or keep track of the number of `fake_domoves`.

-   Most likely the `undomove` function should check to see if the move it is undoing is an actual move, or a fake move.
-Test to see if `move==dummymove` or something.

-3. Learning seems to be broken.

 ## Acknowledgements

 Thanks to Dann Corbit for his many helpful hints, suggestions, and code.